srimantapal205/Subject-Wise-Question---Answer/𝐃𝐚𝐭𝐚𝐄𝐧𝐠𝐢𝐧𝐞𝐞𝐫_Mix_Interview_Question_Answer.md

 ---

-### **33. Explain the significance of partitioning in PySpark.
+### 42. **Explain the significance of partitioning in PySpark.
 How does it impact performance, and how do you implement it?**

 Partitioning affects **parallelism** and **shuffling**.